Missions of the Protestant Reformed Churches in America

 • Covenant ERC, Singapore and her Kolkata, India mission work:

-• A new issue of Salt Shakers is out! #70, "Time Is Running Out," concerns the Christian's use of time; find a variety of articles on timely subjetcs in this issue!
+• A new issue of Salt Shakers is available - August2024, #73, the third of this year!
+Once again you will find a variety of articles on timely subjects in this issue!
 Written especially for young people and young adults, SS is edifying for all adults!

 • Covenant PRC, N. Ireland: